LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 When sorting with ascending time, the `_since` parameter in the `next` link is calculated to fetch the next page of resources and the `_before` parameter (if given) remains constant.
 When sorting with descending time, the `_before` parameter in the `next` link is calculated to fetch the next page of resources and the `_since` parameter (if given) remains constant.

-When sorting using ascending or descending time, the `next` link also includes a value for `_lastChangeId`.
+When sorting using ascending or descending time, the `next` link also includes a value for `_changeIdMarker`.
 This value is used to exclude this resource change record from the next result page.
 This is required because multiple resources may share the same `_lastUpdated` time, so filters for `_since` and `_before` must always be inclusive which can lead to duplicates across result page boundaries.

 By default, the returned bundle will contain up to 100 resources.
 The number of resources can be increased (up to 1000) using the `_count` parameter.
 Specifying `_count` values larger than 1000 will return no more than 1000 resources: